simplecto/django-reference-implementation/README.md

 # License

-This code is uner the MIT License.
-See LICENSE.txt
+This code is under the MIT License